gauravnehare/practice-programs/README.md

 Description about main.c is as follows :
 Given a square matrix, calculate the absolute difference between the sums of its diagonals.

-For example, the square matrix arr is shown below:
+For example, the square matrix arr is :
 1 2 3
 4 5 6
 9 8 9